Wingnut Week In Review: The Last Roundup

 David Fry hung back, lit a cigarette, shouted something at Fiore and went back into his tent.
 You remember David Fry.
 He’s the anti-day, Hitler-loving, ISIS-supporting IT specialist who hates the government, uses federal computers, and want s Barack Obama “hung for treason.”

 Agitated and still deluded that he had any leverage with which to negotiate, Fry refused to come out of his tent until he grievances were heard.
 After an hour of demanding that his tax dollars not be used for abortions (something the Hyde amendment has banned for the last 40 years) or drone strikes in Pakistan, complaining about not being able to get medical marijuana in his home state, and accusing the government of concealing UFO’s and “chemically castrating everybody,” Fry gave himself up without a fight.
+For more marijuana news check out Dank City – Cannabis News, Culture, Entertainment and Information.

 And with that, the last of the militants that occupied the Malhuer refuge for 40 days are gone.
 Now, they’re occupying jail cells.